KapiWilq/HitErrorMeter/README.md

 | Compatible with | tosu                |
 | Size            | 500 x 100           |

-> Supports all rulesets! (except mania converts, support for those is coming soon™) | The resolution above is for default settings at OD0 in the osu! ruleset.
+> Supports all rulesets! | The resolution above is for the default settings (both the overlay and the in-game score meter) in the osu!mania ruleset with EZDT at OD0.

 ## Gameplay preview